University College Dublin -

 Fields of study include: Business.

 Students studying in the Quinn School of Business are required to take 5 courses per semester for a total of 25 ECTS credits.
-All students studying at the Quinn School of Business take one Irish history and culture course called "Ireland: From Union to Bailout."
-Students may take four additional classes within the School of Business or three additional courses within the School of Business, and one course in the College of Arts and Celtic Studies.
+All students studying at the Quinn School of Business take one Irish history and culture course called "Ireland: From Union to Bailout: An Economic and Social History Since 1800."
+Students may take four additional classes within the School of Business, or two additional courses within the School of Business, and two additional courses in the College of Arts and Celtic Studies.
 The credit for these classes come back to Georgetown as fifteen Georgetown credits.